Summary. Why yoga works to help fix your fascia “stiffness”.

 In turn, stretching your fascia will address many existing issues, or head off others.

 The issue is how to break up your fascia ongoingly.
+It’s also about how to start the process.

 Looking after your fascia, and your stress level, will prevent many of the fascia issues I see beginner yoga students struggling with.